manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 >Warning: **Experimental Feature**

 The Manifold extension framework plugs into Java to provide seamless operator overloading capability.
-You can type-safely overload arithmetic, negation, and relational operators for any non-primitive type by implementing one or more predefined operator methods.
+You can type-safely provide arithmetic, negation, and relational operators for any non-primitive type by implementing one or more predefined operator methods.
 You can implement an operator method directly in your type or using [extension methods](#extension-classes-via-extension) if you do not control the type's definition.